Ai0796/BDSP-Randomizers/README.md

 # Building

-- Due to use of switch statements you need python 3.10+
+- Due to use of switch statements Python 3.10+ is required
 - Run pip install -r requirements.txt
 - If using cx_freeze, manually drag the 'Randomizers' folder into 'lib' in the generated output